miniSat/Minisat/docs/usage.rst

 Click on Infrastructure -> Profile

-* Name your Profile, fill the fields of RAM, virtual CPUs and Disk Space
+* Name the Profile, fill the fields of RAM, virtual CPUs and Disk Space.
 * Name should not get repeated.

-Once you click *Submit* Profile gets added to database and is enlisted in **View Existing** Section.
+Click *Submit* Profile gets added to database and is enlisted in **View Existing** Section.

 ++++++
 Step 3
 ++++++

-Now, you have to add Packages for you Virtual machine.
+Now, add Packages for the Virtual machine.

 * Click on Content -> Product